 - Laughter: Malaysians may laugh when they are embarrassed as a defence mechanism.
 The timing may seem inappropriate or awkward in certain scenarios.
 Consider that it can indicate their unease.

 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-This signifies politeness and respect.
+This signifies and respect.

 - The Head: Malaysians consider the head to be the most sacred part of one’s body.
 Therefore, it is considered very rude and inconsiderate to touch another person’s head.